ibm-mobile-push/ios/README.md

+*BY DOWNLOADING, INSTALLING, COPYING, ACCESSING, CLICKING ON AN “ACCEPT” BUTTON, OR OTHERWISE USING THE PROGRAM, LICENSEE AGREES TO THE TERMS OF THIS AGREEMENT.*

 IBM® Mobile Push Notification provides a simple way to integrate Apple Push Notification Service (APNS) with your iOS (iPhone & iPad) 7.0 and above applications.

 The IBM Push Notification SDK for Apple iOS provides application publishers with APNS registration, mobile app message handling and display, and inbox and in-app message support.